Strongest Wood Glue: What Are The 9 Best Woodworking Glues?

 There is a big difference between brands and the fumes they give off.
 Some have a very irritating odour and need ventilation when using them.

-Tip: You can find proprietary de-bonder or nail polish works though it is weaker.
+Advice: You can find proprietary de-bonder or nail polish works though it is weaker.
 If you use lots, an investment in a bottle of acetone is cheaper and wise for cleaning up when it spills.

 30 and 5 min epoxy fast setting glue for wood